derricka-lau/raising-bot/readme.md

-# Raising Bot
+# Raising Order Management

-Raising Bot is a simple desktop application that helps automate trading strategies on Interactive Brokers (IBKR).
+Raising Order Management is a simple desktop application that helps automate trading strategies on Interactive Brokers (IBKR).
 It listens for trading signals from a Telegram channel (or manual input) and automatically places orders based on pre-set conditions.

 ## Features